The Pacific War Online Encyclopedia

 the least important performance characteristic of a modern

-was much more rugged, being even more heavily armored than the
+fighter.
+It was much more rugged, being even more heavily armored than the Wildcat, and it

-Wildcat, and it carried almost twice as many rounds per machine gun as
+carried almost twice as many rounds per machine gun as the

-Early models suffered a high rate of tire failure during carrier
+mid-1944.
+Early models suffered a high rate of tire failure during

-combat kills by U.S. Navy pilots in the
+air-to-air combat kills by U.S. Navy pilots in the Pacific War

 The Hellcat's armament was six 0.50 Browning machine guns with an ample loadout of 400 rounds per gun (compared with just 240 rounds per gun for the 6-gun versions of the Wildcat.)
 There was a selector switch for each pair of guns, which were aimed using a Mark 8 reflector gunsight, and there was a port for a gun camera in the inner left wing.
 However, the gun camera was often omitted, because it was subject to such severe vibration that the footage was often nearly useless.
 Some commanders also fered that cameras encouraged pilots to do dangerous things, such as chasing a crashing enemy aircraft to film its demise rather than keeping up their situational awareness.